Do you create great emails or just pieces of spam?

-To build brand awareness, it is important that you create customized emails that portray your brand identity.
-However, while doing that you should pay close attention to the provisions of the CAN SPAM Act, 2003 which sets out the standards that marketers have to follow while sending commercial emails.
+To build brand awareness, you must create customized emails that portray your brand identity.
+However, while doing that you should pay close attention to the provisions of the CAN-SPAM Act, 2003 which sets out the standards that marketers have to follow while sending commercial emails.

 How to make sure that you create great emails that do not hit spam filters?

 The following are certain tips to create great emails that do not get classified as junk.
 Adhering to these points will increase the likelihood that your emails will get delivered to the inbox of the recipients smoothly.